September 11, 2023 (Updated),

 it is to improve the safety and security of trekkers.
 Many trekkers have been reported missing or dead while trekking alone.
 A guide can provide essential support and assistance in an emergency.

-it is to protect the natural environment and preserve the cultural heritage of Nepal.
-With the increasing number of trekkers visiting the country, there has been a significant impact on the natural resources and cultural heritage of the region.
+It is to protect the natural environment and preserve the cultural heritage of Nepal.
+With the increasing number of trekkers visiting the country, there has been a significant impact on the region's natural resources and cultural heritage.
 A guide can help trekkers understand and respect the local culture, traditions, and fragile ecosystem.

 The new regulation is expected to have a significant impact on the trekking industry in Nepal.

 The new rule has raised concerns among local guides and tour operators.
 It could bring more business opportunities for licensed guides and create more jobs in the trekking industry.

 #2 Negative Impact

 It could lead to a decrease in solo trekkers and independent travelers.

 Hiring a guide offers several benefits for trekkers.
 Your guide can provide essential support and assistance in case of an emergency.
 It can help you navigate the challenging terrain of the Himalayas.
 A guide can also help you understand and respect the local culture and traditions and can provide valuable insights into the history and geography of the region.